Protect Your Health

 For additional information about available treatments, see VDH’s COVID-19 Treatments page or visit the Treatment Locator .

-Notify Your Contacts
+Notify Your Close Contacts

 Tell your contacts you have COVID-19

-Tell anyone you had close contact with that you are sick so they know to get tested and stay alert for symptoms.
+Tell anyone you had close contact with that you are sick so they can stay alert for symptoms.
+Let them know they can visit VDH’s Exposed to COVID-19 web page for additional information.

 Regardless of vaccination status, if you tested positive or have symptoms, you should isolate from others.